TinyMission/kara/README.md

 * A Jetty-based embedded web server that automatically reloads the application when it's rebuilt
 * A flexible JSON-based configuration system
 * A project and file generator system to aid in setting up your code
+* An environment system for different runtime environments

 As a project in heavy development, there are still a number of **planned** features that **have yet to be implemented**: